Understanding Your Statement of Cash Flows: Operating, Investing, and Financing

-This is the third post for the series on understanding your financial statements.
-We began with the balance sheet and the income statement.
-If you haven’t had a chance, check out the balance sheet and the income statement.
-This week we will discuss the statement of cash flows.
-Next week, I will end this series on how to analyze all three financial statements to get an understanding on how your business is doing financially.
-I truly hope you find this helpful in your business.
+This is the third post in a series on understanding your financial statements.
+I have talked about the balance sheet and the income statement.
+Today I will talk about the statement of cash flows.
+Then I will end this series on how to analyze all three financial statements together to get an understanding and clear picture of your business finances.